ngxs/store/README.md

 It also works with `forFeature`.

 ### Pub sub
-Lets you want to listen to events outside of your store or perhaps you want to create a pub sub scenario where an event might not be tied to a store at all.
+You might want to listen to events outside of your store or to create a pub sub scenario where an event might not be tied to a store at all.
-To do this, we can inject the `EventStream` observable and just listen in.
+To do this, inject the `EventStream` observable and just listen in.
-To make determining if the event is what we actually want to listen to, we have a RxJS pippeable operator called `ofEvent(NewAnimal)` we can use too!
+To determine if the event is what we want, we have a RxJS pipeable operator called `ofEvent(NewAnimal)` we can use too!

 ```javascript
 import { EventStream, ofEvent } from 'ngxs';